avenirs-esr/dev-doc/pages/code-frameworks-tools/code-frameworks-tools.markdown

 ## Conventional commits
 The commit messages should respect the [Conventional Commits specification.](https://www.conventionalcommits.org/en/v1.0.0/){:target="_blank"}\
 This specification defines at least 2 types of messages, feat, fix and the notion of Breaking change. \
-This allow to automate the SemVer management :
+This allow to automate the SemVer management:

     fix             -> patch
     feat            -> minor